skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The blacksmith suggests that the party try to sneak in and retrieve the items.
 If they do so, they can keep some of the stash for themselves.
 The only requirement is that they not kill any guards.
-If they do, the soldiers will simply retailiate by coming into town and killing people in order to exact revenge.
+If they do, the soldiers will simply retaliate by coming into town and killing people in order to exact revenge.

-Eomer asks about what unforms the northerners used.
+Eomer asks about what uniforms the northerners used.
 It turns out they didn't have proper fancy uniforms like the Alidians, but instead wore simple black sashes around their waist or arms.